pyOpenSci/pyopensci.github.io/_posts/2024-05-14-pyos-guide-to-pyconus-2024.md

 ### <i class="fa-solid fa-users-between-lines"></i> 10:00--3:15 PM: Documentation Summit
 The [Documentation Summit](https://us.pycon.org/2024/events/hatchery/docs-summit/) will be a full-day summit including talks and panel sessions inviting leaders in documentation to share their experience in how to make good documentation, discussion about documentation tools such as sphinx, mkdocs, themes etc, what are the common mistakes and how to avoid them.

-And at 1:00 PM you can catch [Carol Willing](https://github.com/willingc) and [Mr. Batchelder](https://github.com/nedbat) giving an update from the Python Docs Editorial Board!
+And at 1:00 PM you can catch [Carol Willing](https://github.com/willingc) and [Ned Batchelder](https://github.com/nedbat) giving an update from the Python Docs Editorial Board!

 ### <i class="fa-solid fa-key"></i> 3:15--4:00 PM: Keynote
 *Expo Hall B*\